khangchow/ERAPhotoSearch/README.md

 - Coroutines: Performs async tasks (network/database) in a non-blocking way.
 - Retrofit: Makes API requests and handles JSON serialization/deserialization.
 - Hilt: Manages dependencies and simplifies injection across components.

+## Things to improve
+- More appealing UIs -> Current version only focuses on clean, modern, maintainable, scalable code.

+## Things to add
+- Testing to improve app stability.
+- Allow user to save photo into device.
+- Separate into free-trial and premium-trial so that users need to pay for unlocking to see higher resolution photo.